High School Students Will Honor Donna Summer With Hallway Mural

 The mural, which features Summer holding her hand in the air as she’s singing into the microphone mid-performance, with a hailo-like presence painted behind her head, was created by an artist by the name of Deme.
 Summer died in May of 2012 after battling lung cancer.

-According to event organizers, the tribute and unveiling of the portrait will be supplemented by a dance routine, some musical performances, and an appearance by City Councillor Tito Jackson.
+According to event organizers, the tribute and unveiling of the portrait will be supplemented by a dance routine, some musical performances, and an appearance by City Councilor Tito Jackson.
 The event is open to the public, and proceeds from ticket sales will go directly to the school.